Types of concrete: CO_{2} sequestering concretes

 Researchers have tried to sequester CO_{2} in concrete by developing advanced materials.
 One approach is to use magnesium silicate (talc) as an alternative to calcium.
 This lowers the temperature required for the production process and decreases the release of carbon dioxide during firing.
 During the hardening phase, additional carbon is sequestered.

 A related approach is mineral carbonation (MC).
 It produces stable carbonate aggregates from calcium- or magnesium-containing materials and CO_{2}.
 Stable aggregates can be used for concrete or to produce carbon neutral building blocks such as bricks or precast concrete.
 CarbonCure Technologies uses waste CO_{2} from oil refineries to make its bricks and wet cement mix, offsetting up to 5% of its carbon footprint.
 Solidia Technologies fires its brick and precast concrete at lower temperatures and cures them with CO_{2} gas, claiming to reduce its carbon emissions by 30%.
-Carbonaide uses carbon dioxide in the curing phase of precast concrete production and has demonstrated up to 40% savings in cement consumption with their first client.

 Another method of calcium-based mineral carbonation has been inspired by biomimicry of naturally occurring calcium structures.
 Ginger Krieg Dosier of bioMASON has developed a method for producing bricks without firing kilns or significant carbon release.
 The bricks are grown in molds over four days through a process of microbiologically induced calcite precipitation.
 Sporosarcina pasteurii bacteria forms calcite from water, calcium, and urea, incorporating CO_{2} from the urea, and releasing ammonia for fertilizer.

 One research team found a way to use a form of microalgae called coccolithophores to mass produce calcium carbonate via photosynthesis at a faster rate than corals.
 They can survive in warm, cold, salt and fresh water.
 The technique has the potential to absorb more CO_{2} than it emits.
 Between 1-2 million acres of open ponds could supply enough microalgae to satisfy US cement consumption.
 The team claims the material can be immediately substituted into existing production processes.